puppetlabs/puppet-docs/source/pe/3.1/cloudprovisioner_vmware.markdown

 Permissions Required for Provisioning with VMWare
 -----

-The following are the lowest level permissions needed to provision with VMWare, listed according to subcommand.
+The following are the permissions needed to provision with VMWare, listed according to subcommand.
+In addition, you should have full admin access to your vSphere pool.

 + `list` – Lists any VM with read-only permissions or better.